We are committed to supporting all pupils in school and particularly the most vulnerable

 We believe that the above factors and approaches will ultimately support us in raising standards and outcomes (progress and attainment) for all children including vulnerable pupils.

-In line with our vision and values, Carlton CPS seeks to ensure the effectiveness of its use of the Pupil Premium funding.
+In line with our vision and values, Carlton Primary School seeks to ensure the effectiveness of its use of the Pupil Premium funding.
 As a result, we have based our spending priorities on high quality research such as the EEF Toolkit.

 The Sutton Trust-EEF Teaching and Learning Toolkit is an accessible summary of educational research which provides guidance for teachers and schools on how to use their resources to improve the attainment of disadvantaged pupils.
 You can find out more about this by downloading the Education Endowment Foundation toolkit below.